 Research services include supplemental research, securities and economic analyses, statistical services and information with respect to the availability of securities or purchasers or sellers of securities, and analyses of reports concerning performance of accounts.
 The research services and other information furnished by brokers through whom the Funds effect securities transactions may also be used by the Adviser in servicing all of its accounts.
 Similarly, research and information provided by brokers or dealers serving other clients may be useful to the Adviser in connection with its services to the Funds.
-Although research services and other information are useful to the Funds and the Adviser, it is not possible to place a dollar value on the research and other information received.
+Although research services and other information received.
+It is not possible to place a dollar value on the research and other information received.
 It is the opinion of the Adviser that the review and study of the research and other information will not reduce the overall cost to the Adviser of performing its duties to the Funds under the Agreement.
-During the fiscal year ended October 31, 2017, the Fund directed the following amounts in brokerage transactions to brokers on the basis of research services provided by such brokers to the Funds:
+During the fiscal year ended October 31, 2019, the Funds directed the following amounts in brokerage transactions to brokers on the basis of research services provided by such brokers to the Funds:

 Total Transactions Total Commissions

-Large Cap Equity Fund \$156,822,267 \$13,682
+Large Cap Equity Fund \$235,192,921 \$48,531

-Small Cap Equity Fund \$24,118,537 \$4,479
+Small Cap Equity Fund \$21,658,223 \$10,324

+ESG Equity Fund \$17,601,931 \$3,245